-This fact sheet is for people with disability planning to enter the NDIS as a participant.
-It provides information on what to expect in a first plan and how to prepare for a first plan discussion.
+This fact sheet is for people with disability planning to enter the National Disability Insurance Scheme (NDIS) as a participant.
+It provides information on what to expect in a first plan and how to prepare a first planning meeting.

 What is a first plan?

-Will someone let me know when it is my turn to meet about my first plan?
+Will someone let me know when it is my turn to make my first plan?

 What can I do to prepare for my first plan?

-Before you enter the NDIS, you should collect information for your first plan discussion.
-This information could include reports, assessments and anything else that will assist with developing your plan.
-If you already have a plan you should collect that too.
+Before you attend your first planning meeting, you should collect information you have to take along.
+This information could include reports, assessments and anything else that will assist you to develop your plan.
+If you already have a plan you should take that along too.